ausaccessfed/shibboleth-idp-installer/common-error.md

 Resolution: If you are using Redhat Satellite for your package management, you need to install the Redhat server-extras and server-optional channels.

-You can find the list of installed packages by running the command 'rhn-channel --list'
+You can find the list of installed packages by running the command

 ```
-rhn-channel –list
+rhn-channel --list

 epel_rhel7_x86_64
 rhel-x86_64-server-7
 rhel-x86_64-server-optional-7